slds-lmu/lecture_i2dl/exercises/python/templates/py-lab-08-template.md

 <!-- #region pycharm={"name": "#%% md\n"} -->
 ## Exercise 1

-NB: it is impractical to do this exercise on your laptop, even if you have a GPU.
+Note: it is impractical to do this exercise on your laptop, even if you have a GPU.
 You are advised to work on
 [Google Colab](https://colab.research.google.com).